Suryakant-Bharti/Important-Java-Concepts/README.md

 --- References ---
 ------------------
-    This repository contains few codes and images which were not created by me.
+    This repository contains few codes and images from other authors.
     Used for "Nonprofit Educational Purpose".
-    Million Thanks to the original authors :)
+    Thanks to the original authors :)

     WEBSITES - javaTpoint, TutorialsPoint, GeeksforGeeks, StackOverflow, SourceMaking BOOKS - Java The Complete reference
-    IMAGES - Google Images ^_^
+    IMAGES - Google Images